PacktPublishing/Building-Natural-Language-Pipelines/README.md

 # Building RAG Applications with Haystack 2.0
-Supplementary material for the book "Building Natural Language Pipelines published by Packt"
+Supplementary material for the book "Building Natural Language Pipelines" published by Packt

 Author: Laura Funderburk